PostHog/posthog.com/contents/blog/posthog-vs-hotjar.md

 ### 1. PostHog is an all-in one platform

 Hotjar focuses mainly on session replays, heatmaps, and user research.
 That means you need to adopt additional tools for things like [product analytics](/product-analytics), [feature management](/feature-flags), and [A/B testing](/ab-testing).
 PostHog integrates all these features into one platform (in addition to [session replays and heatmaps](/session-replay)).
-PostHog is like mission control for your product, rather than just a single tool.

 ### 2. PostHog is built for engineers

-As such, PostHog includes many powerful features that aren’t available in tools like Hotjar, which is built for more general audiences.
-These features include tools like feature flags with JSON payloads, which enable you to trigger in-app messages or other notifications.
+As such, PostHog integrates numerous powerful features that aren’t available in tools like Hotjar, such as feature flags with JSON payloads, which enable you to trigger in-app messages, or other notifications.

 We built PostHog to support technically-savvy product managers and engineers — especially [engineers with a product focus in their role](/blog/what-is-a-product-engineer).
 Although anyone can use PostHog ([just ask our marketing team](blog/posthog-marketing)), our goal is to help engineers be better at product by giving them the insights and tools they need to ship impactful features at speed.